Jesp9025/VMwareFailover/README.md

 # *This is part of a school project!*

-# VMware Redundancy
+# VMware Custom Failover

-Python version and powershell version of print server failover.
+Python version and PowerShell version of print server failover.

 v2 (only PowerShell):Removed the restart of network adapter.
 IP duplicate has been fixed in Windows Registry on print servers with ArpRetryCount 0 and IPAutoconfigurationEnabled 0.